Queery420/PowerShell-Timer/README.md

 ## BurntToast
 PowerShell-Timer requires the BurntToast module (https://github.com/Windos/BurntToast) to be installed.
-Enter the following line into PowerShell, say Yes, and you're good to go.
+Enter the following line into PowerShell, say 'Yes,' and you're good to go.

 ```PowerShell
   Install-Module -Name BurntToast